 What is an anterior hip replacement?

-“The anterior hip replacement is not new and has been around just as long as posterior surgery,” Dr. Rosen said.
+“The anterior hip replacement is not new and has been around just as long as the posterior approach,” Dr. Rosen said.
 “What is new is its popularity, and more active patients wanting a less invasive technique allowing for a quicker recovery.”

 Unlike lateral (side of the hip) and posterior (back of the hip) approaches, the anterior approach uses an incision in the front of the hip while the patient is laying on their back.

-Below highlights what we know about the advantages and disadvantages of hip replacement surgery.
+Below highlights what we know about the advantages and disadvantages of hip replacement surgical procedures.

 Some potential advantages of anterior hip replacement surgery may include: